Measurement-based cooling of many-body quantum systems: Measurement-based Cooling

-The proposed algorithm may be difficult to implement when there is a practical constraint that makes it hard to selectively measure each spin; for example, in an optical lattice where single-site measurement is performed by an off-resonant laser beam \cite{gross2015} that cannot be steered along the lattice with sufficient resolution.
+The proposed algorithm may be difficult to implement when there is a practical constraint that makes it hard to selectively measure every single particle; for example, in an optical lattice where single-site measurement is performed by an off-resonant laser beam that cannot be steered along the lattice with sufficient resolution \cite{gross2015}.
 Nevertheless, we can still use a variant of the proposed scheme while measuring one single particle that will serve as a probe for the whole system.

-The idea is to polarize that particular spin in the desired direction by the act of measurement and then let it unitarily interact with the rest of the system for a short time interval.
-During the unitary interaction, it will transfer part of its polarization to the rest of the system, before we polarize it again by a new projective measurement and repeat this procedure many times.
-Upon measurement, given that the time interval of unitary evolution is short enough, the probe spin will be projected to the desired direction with a very high probability.
-If it is projected in the undesired direction, parallel to $\boldsymbol{B}$, we keep perturbing the system with RF pulses interspersed by projective measurements of that spin, as we did in the first scheme, till we project it along the desired direction.
-In order for this scheme to work, the time interval between successive measurements should be shorter than the timescale of the intrinsic dynamics of the system governed by $\mathcal{H}_0$.
+The core idea is to polarize that particular spin in the desired direction by the act of measurement and then let it unitarily interact with the rest of the system for a short time interval.
+During the unitary interaction, the probe spin will transfer part of its polarization to the rest of the system before we polarize it again by a new projective measurement and repeat this procedure many times.
+Upon measurement, given that the time interval of the unitary evolution is short enough, the probe spin will be projected to the desired direction with a high probability.
+If it is projected in the undesired direction, parallel to $\boldsymbol{B}$, we keep perturbing the system with RF pulses interspersed by acts of projective measurements of that spin, as we did in the first scheme, till we project it along the desired direction.
+Note that the time interval between successive measurements should be shorter than the characteristic timescale of the intrinsic dynamics of the system governed by $\mathcal{H}_0$.
 Otherwise, it will have equal probabilities of being projected in either direction upon each measurement.
-On the other hand, as in the previous scheme, it shouldn't be much shorter than the intrinsic dynamics timescale in order to avoid the quantum Zeno effect.
-After a very large number of projective measurements, the system will be largely polarized opposite to $\boldsymbol{B}$ and the magnetic field will be switched off slowly as in the first scheme.
+On the other hand, as in the previous scheme, it shouldn't be much shorter than the intrinsic dynamics timescale in order to avoid the onset of the quantum Zeno effect, which would freeze out the measured spin.
+After a large number of these measurement-interaction cycles, the system will be largely polarized opposite to $\boldsymbol{B}$.
+In Step II, the magnetic field will be switched off slowly as in the first scheme.